40+ Fascinating Remote Work Statistics (2023)

 Over half of B2B companies increased web & video conferencing spending (TrustRadius)

-A 2020 survey found that 64% of B2B businesses planned to increase “web & video conferencing” spending this year.
+A 2020 survey found that 64% of B2B businesses planned to increase “web & video conferencing” spending in 2021.
 And just 7% planned to decrease this expenditure.

 This was the most common category to increase in business spending.
 And is in line with a surge in remote work.

-The second-most common category was “online collaboration & project management” with 53% of organizations planning to increase spending this year.
+The second-most common category was “online collaboration & project management” with 53% of organizations planning to increase spending last year.
 And just 8% of organizations planned to reduce spending.

 This, too, suggests a larger focus on remote work.